 I will be available for interviews at the CICE China Job Market in Beijing (December 2019), EEA European Job Market in Rotterdam (December 2019), and ASSA in San Diego (January 2020).

-Land use is tightly regulated worldwide, yet there is limited empirical evidence on the consequences of land-use regulation on economic development.
-This paper studies a major policy restricting land use in China - the Farmland Red Line Policy - to provide causal evidence on the impact of urban land-use regulation on local development measured by GDP and population growth.
-The policy imposes a barrier on rural-to-urban land conversion, the strength of which depends on exogenous local geographical features.
-I show that a greater barrier significantly reduces urban land supply, lowers GDP, and decreases local population.
+Many countries have land-use regulations to preserve farmland for food security reasons.
+In this paper, I show that such regulations can distort economic activity across sectors and locations at a substantial cost to aggregate welfare in developing countries during urbanization.
+I study a major policy restricting farm-to-urban land conversion in China - the Farmland Red Line Policy - to provide causal evidence on the impact of land-use regulation on local development measured by GDP and population growth.
+The policy imposes a barrier to urban land development, the strength of which depends on exogenous local geographical features.
+I show that a greater barrier significantly reduces urban land supply, lowers GDP, and decreases population.
 To understand the aggregate impact of the policy, I develop a quantitative spatial equilibrium model that features endogenous land-use decisions.
-Through the lens of the model, the policy causes an excess supply of farmland and an under-supply of urban land and the extent of such land misallocation varies across locations due to the local geographical features.
-In the constrained equilibrium, the spatial and sectoral mobility of workers indicates that land misallocation leads to labor misallocation.
-I estimate that the welfare of workers would have been 6% higher in 2010 if the policy had not been implemented.
-Overall, this paper highlights that land-use regulations can distort economic activities across sectors and locations at a substantial cost of aggregate welfare in developing countries.
+According to the model, the policy causes an excess supply of farmland and an under-supply of urban land, and the extent of such land misallocation varies across locations due to their local geographical features.
+In the constrained equilibrium, the spatial and sectoral mobility of workers implies that land misallocation leads to labor misallocation.
+The calibrated model reveals that the welfare of workers would have been 6% higher in 2010 if the policy had not been implemented.
+Moreover, a cap-and-trade system that achieved the same aggregate level of farmland would have been far less costly in terms of welfare.
+The results suggest that fast-growing economies in developing countries need to design land-use policies carefully, as the welfare costs of poorly designed policies can be substantial.

 Work in Progress

-Agglomeration within Knowledge Hubs: Evidence from Economics Research Institutions
+Agglomeration within Knowledge Hubs: Evidence from Economic Research Institutions

 Expansion of High-Speed Railways and Firm Export: Evidence from China, with Lin Tian